 Months passed, and though I had long since beaten the rest of the game, I still hadn’t succeeded in catching Entei.
 I had spent hours chasing it around the world map, only to have it run away each time I threw a Pokéball at it.
 Exasperated, I wondered: What strategy would catch the roaming Pokémon as quickly as possible?

 Since the 1970s, mathematicians have studied graph pursuit games like this one.
 Classically, researchers have asked how many “cops” it takes to guarantee the capture of an evasive “robber” travelling around a graph.
 Depending on the graph, many cops might be needed to catch a clever robber.
+On a cycle, for example a robber can give a single cop the run-around, but will be caught if two cops work together.

 Unfortunately, the graph corresponding to the Pokémon region of Johto contains a long cycle as an isometric subgraph, so its cop number is at least two.
 In other words, it’s possible that a roaming Pokémon could theoretically evade a single Pokémon trainer forever!
 But there’s still hope.
 The legendary beasts don’t devote their movements to avoiding a little kid, so the assumption of perfect play doesn’t apply to our game of cops and robbers.
 We might be able to use their random behaviour to find a strategy to capture them in a short amount of time.